 Introduction to the Keyboard Reconstruction Question

-As a rule of thumb, you should write “conservatively” – don’t break any “rules” unless you see that they have already been broken within the given material.
+I would recommend that you write “conservatively” – avoid breaking any “rules”, unless you can see that they have already been broken within the given material.
 Performance directions are not required.

-- Make a note of the key, and any modulations, and write down the chord names e.g. C major where possible.
+- Make a note of the key, and any modulations, and write down the chord names (e.g. C major) where you can.

-- Add the Roman numeral chord names, where you are certain of them.
+- Add the Roman numeral chord names, where you are sure of them.

-- Fill in the gaps by selecting chords from the common progressions where possible.
-You do not need to stick to the basic diatonic chords however – think about using dominant and supertonic 7ths, diminished 7ths, augmented 6ths or Neapolitan 6ths, for added interest, and if they would fit with the style of the piece.
+- Fill in the gaps by choosing chords from the common progressions where possible.
+You do not need to limit yourself to the basic diatonic triads: you could also consider using dominant and secondary 7ths, diminished 7ths, augmented 6ths or Neapolitan 6ths, for added interest, and if they would fit with the style of the piece.